 Patients who are at risk of developing blood clots are often prescribed anticoagulants or blood thinners.
 Each blood thinner targets a particular blood clotting factor to prevent or reduce the formation of blood clots.

 Blood clotting isn’t always bad, of course.
 In most cases, blood clotting is vital for preventing small bumps or cuts from becoming severe bleeding events.
 Preventing this natural healing process from occurring, especially when a blood thinning drug’s concentration is too strong or improperly balanced, may cause some to suffer uncontrollable bleeding.

-Blood Thinners like Xarelto linked with Most Emergency Room visits
+Blood Thinners like Xarelto linked with High Emergency Room visits

 In 2016, internal hemorrhages made up most blood thinner injuries reported to the FDA:

 • 8,495 gastrointestinal hemorrhages

 Some of these adverse events were serious enough to require an emergency room visit.
 The ISMP authors warned that 6.3% of patients on blood thinners will require an E.R. visit, and half those visits will require hospitalizations.
 Patients on blood thinners, were, in fact, 2.4 times more likely to need an E.R. visit than patients prescribed opioids, which are prominently in today’s news due to a nationwide epidemic.